ryugilnam/assignnumber-dcm-/README.md

 # codemanage
- read dicom file(slice form) and assign a number to each tooth
+ read dicom file and assign a number to each tooth